postalsys/mailauth/man/man.md

     Canonicalization algorithm.
 Defaults to _relaxed/relaxed_. (`sign`)

 -   `--body-length`, `-l <number>`
-    'Maximum length of canonicalizated body to sign. (`sign`)
+    The maximum length of the canonicalized body to sign. (`sign`)

 -   `--time`, `-t <number>`
-    Signing time as a unix timestamp. (`sign`, `seal`)
+    Signing time as a Unix timestamp. (`sign`, `seal`)

 -   `--header-fields`, `-h <list>`
     Colon separated list of header field names to sign. (`sign`, `seal`)

 -   `--headers-only`, `-o`
     Return signing headers only.
-By default the entire message is printed to console. (`sign`, `seal`, `spf`)
+By default, the entire message is printed to the console. (`sign`, `seal`, `spf`)

 -   `--max-lookups`, `-x`
     How many DNS lookups allowed for SPF validation.
 Defaults to 50. (`report`, `spf`)

 ## DNS CACHE

-For cached DNS requests use the following JSON structure where main keys are domain names and subkeys are rr types.
+For cached DNS requests, use the following JSON object structure: primary keys are domain names, and subkeys are resource record types.

 ```
 {